 While many animals are successfully rehabilitated and released back to the wild, some require full-time wildlife carers for the remainder of their life; others don't survive.

-Transported to: The Australia Zoo Wildlife Hospital by a concerned member of the public.Read Full Patient Details
+Transported to: To the Australia Zoo Wildlife Hospital by the Australia Zoo Rescue Unit.Read Full Patient Details

 Patient of the Week Archive

 24 Hour Wildlife Emergency Phone: 1300 369 652